Maja makes Fulham debut against West Ham United | Goal.com

 Maja could be handed his first start when Fulham travel to Goodison Park for a date with Alex Iwobi’s Everton on February 14.

-Failing to win any of their last seven games across all competitions, the London based outfit are in danger of getting demoted to the English second tier.
+Failing to win any of their last seven games across all competitions, the London based outfit is in danger of getting demoted to the English second-tier.
 As it stands, they are 18th in the Premier League log having garnered 14 points from 21 games played so far.

 Maja left Fulham for Manchester City before continuing his career at Sunderland – where he made his senior debut in the League Cup in September 2016.